Request Free Sample ×

 By End Use: Consumer Goods (Largest) vs. Medical Devices (Fastest-Growing)

-Consumer Goods: (Dominant) vs. Medical Devices (Emerging)
+Consumer Goods (Dominant) vs. Medical Devices (Emerging)

 By Process Type: Additive Manufacturing (Largest) vs. Subtractive Manufacturing (Fastest-Growing)

-Additive Manufacturing (Dominant) vs. Subtractive Manufacturing (Emerging)
+Additive Manufacturing (Dominant) vs. Forming Processes (Emerging)

 By Material Type: Metals (Largest) vs. Plastics (Fastest-Growing)